retooth2/xenharmlib/doc/adv_notation_features.rst

-Advanced notation features
+Advanced Notation Features
 ======================================

 This section talks about general features of the notation layer that have not been covered in the quickstart.

-Enharmonic strategies
+Enharmonic Strategies
 -------------------------------

 As you already know each notation layer object has a unique counterpart in